kiemtrann/e-commerce-stripe-onramp/README.md

 ## ©️ License

-The Gatelinks project is licensed under the MIT License.
+The e-commerce project is licensed under the MIT License.
 You are free to use, modify, and distribute the codebase in accordance with the terms and conditions of the license.

 <hr>

 ## ☎️ Contact

-If you have any questions, suggestions, or feedback regarding Gatelinks, feel free to contact us at `kiemtran.dev@gmail.com`.
+If you have any questions, suggestions, or feedback regarding E-Commerce that Accepts USDC, feel free to contact us at `kiemtran.dev@gmail.com`.
 I appreciate your interest in the project and will get back to you as soon as possible.

-For more information, please visit the official [Gatelinks website ](https://gatelink.vercel.app).

-Thank you for your interest in Gatelinks.
+Thank you for your interest in E-Commerce that Accepts USDC.
 I hope you find the platform useful for selling and monetizing your digital content.
 Happy selling!